google/codeworld/web/help/codeworld.md

 * This guide works best if you try things; it won't do much good to just read.
 If you feel the urge to play around with something, please do!
 You can always come back after.
-* Many of the exampes in this guide can be copied into the CodeWorld editor and run as is!
+* Many of the examples in this guide can be copied into the CodeWorld editor and run as is!
 If you see a blue box, you can click it to copy the code and try it out.

 Drawing With CodeWorld